 Participants were asked to track their temperature and record pain, redness, or swelling at the injection site, as well as rash, neck gland swelling, and arthralgia or myalgia for the first 2 weeks after vaccination.
 No serious adverse reactions were reported during the study.
 However, 17% of participants reported one or more mild adverse events at the injection site (12% local pain, 7% redness, and 5% swelling).
 Although 33% of participants experienced one or more systemic adverse events (16% swelling neck glands, 18% arthralgia or myalgia, 4% fever, and 3% rash), all adverse events were mild and resolved by 4 weeks follow-up.

 Blood samples indicated that before receiving MMR-3, participants had an average immunoglobulin G (IgG) geometric mean concentration (GMC) of 186 RU/mL, a neutralizing antibody dilution of serum that resulted in 50% plaque reduction (ND50) titer against the vaccine strain of 88.8, and a ND50 titer against previous outbreak strain of 65.3.
-Blood samples 4 weeks after injection indicated that antibody levels were increased by 1.65-, 1.34-, and 1.35-fold, to an IgG concentration of 306 RU/, vaccine strain ND50 titer of 119, and the outbreak strain ND50 titer of 88.4, respectively.
-Data suggest that more than 86% or greater of participants were protected against mumps, which was confirmed with all three serological assays.
+Blood samples 4 weeks after injection indicated that antibody levels were increased by 1.65-, 1.34-, and 1.35-fold to an IgG concentration of 306 RU/mL, vaccine strain ND50 titer of 119, and the outbreak strain ND50 titer of 88.4, respectively.
+Data suggest that more than 86% of participants were protected against mumps, which was confirmed with all three serological assays.
 The same level of protection persisted at 1-year follow-up (Table).
 “The third MMR vaccination increased antibody levels protecting recipients for longer than had previously been hypothesized,” says Dr. Kaaijk.
 “While the antibody levels declined 1 year after vaccination, the antibody levels were still significantly higher than before vaccination.
 The data support that a third MMR dose could help safely control a mumps outbreak.”

 Increasing Antibody Protection